justirack/HospitalManagementAWS/README.md

 # Endpoint Request Specifications
 ## patient/add
-The add patient endpoint expects the patients first name, last name and date of birth in <code>yyyy-mm-dd</code> format.<br>
+The add patient endpoint expects the patients first name, last name and date of birth in <code>yyyy-mm-dd</code> format as the body of the request.<br>
 See sample json below:

 ``` json